GM emails show more unheeded warnings about ignition defects

-The No. 1 U.S. automaker has issued 44 recalls this year, including one for an ignition flaw linked to at least 13 deaths over the past decade.
-It has recalled 20 million vehicles, mostly in the United States, of which nearly 6.5 million were recalled for ignition switch-related issues.
+But Barra faced tough questions about widespread safety failures at GM.
+The automaker has issued 44 recalls this year totalling about 20 million vehicles, mostly in the United States.
+Nearly 6.5 million of the vehicles were recalled for ignition switch-related issues.

 In the emails made public on Wednesday, GM employee Laura Andres in 2005 sent one to engineers warning that a 2006 Chevy Impala Special car she was driving had experienced an engine stall when moving between a paved road and gravel.